 Of course, the government’s attempts at covering the issue and handicapping the vote wouldn’t matter as much if the media were doing a good job of informing the public about this, but outside of newspapers (read by your more devoted political junkies, typically), they are not.
 There was barely a peep out of them before the election started, and now they’re all about the religious schools debate and “promise breaking”.
 If they mention the referendum at all, it’s to say that “people don’t seem to know about it”.
 Well, duh.

 I guess it’s clear I am voting for MMP.
-And since the media and government don’t want you to know why, I guess it’s up to me.
+And since the media and government don’t want you to know why, I will explain.

 a) Under the current system, a minority of voters gets the majority of power.